Write your search in the input below and press enter.

 No Comments

-A study by Kaptchuk (2010) has revealed an even more amazing discovery, one that offers even more hope when it comes to the efficacy rates when using placebos to help people overcome various pains and problems.
+A study by Kaptchuk (2010) has revealed an even more amazing discovery, one that offersan entirely different view — and many new questions — about why the placebo effect works.
 Until recently, most experts agreed that the “magic” of placebos (i.e. sugar pills, irrelevant suggestions, token products, etc.) lied in the deception portrayed by the healer.
 In other words, if your doctor suggested that you eat blueberries to help with the headaches you have been experiencing (assuming there has been no empirical evidence blueberries help with headaches), and your headaches immediately disappear after eating blueberries, then it can be assumed that it was the suggestion by the doctor – and not the blueberries – that accounted for the healing.
-Of course, most patients will immediately say it was the blueberries that caused the headaches to stop, but in reality this is an example of how the placebo effect deceptively works.
+Of course, most patients will immediately say it was the blueberries that caused the headaches to stop, but in reality this is a common example of how the placebo effect deceptively works.

-Interestingly, when “experts” tell us how to address our problems we almost always believe them, and often things do in fact get better — but whether the change is due to the intervention or belief about the intervention will always be the question.
+Interestingly, when experts tell us how to address our problems we often believe them unconditionally, and sometimes things do in fact get better — but whether the change is due to the intervention, or belief about the expert and/or intervention will always be the question.
 Experts can be doctors, but they can also be mechanics, computer technicians, or police officers — so long as someone is viewed as an expert, people tend to stop using critical thinking skills and instead start believing just about anything the expert says if it sounds like it could help.
 For example, a mechanic might tell you to constantly run your fan inside your car to prevent carbon build up in your motor — if you know little about cars, would you believe him?
 Assuming you never have engine problems in the future, you might really believe that your car has been maintained because of always running the fan — even though this has nothing to do with engine performance.

 A.) more patients would heal faster, and

-For more about this research study check out the March 2011 issue of Psychology Today.
+For more about the Kaptchuk research study check out the March 2011 issue of Psychology Today.

 www.drstankovich.com